asmishra17/Bamazon/README.md

 See below for screenshots of the application at work!

-The beginning of the "Bamazon Customer View".
-The customer is able to see all products in inventory.
+The beginning of the "Bamazon Customer View": the customer is able to see all products in inventory.

 ![Customer Start](/images/customer_viewProd.png)